 The first time we set up a casting plant, we quit because we weren't making very good miniatures.
 The second time, we made very good miniatures, but we didn't make as much money on them as we did on other kinds of games, and the presence of the casting operation drove up insurance costs for the whole company.
 We are searching for a caster to keep the Ogre miniatures line in production, and you can buy them from Warehouse 23.

 Car Wars was our first big hit, and we have not forgotten about it . . .
-In 2013, we will launch a Kickstarter project for Car Wars.
+In 2014, we will launch a Kickstarter project for Car Wars, with Car Wars Line Editor Scott Haring back in the driver's seat.
 More details will appear when we make more decisions!

 Metagaming was the first company Steve Jackson worked for.
 It went out of business around 1982.
 A few of its games were bought by other companies; most are out of print.
 We can tell you nothing about the whereabouts of its founder.
 As far as we know, the "Unicorn Gold" treasure hunt was never resolved, nor did anyone buy the TFT publication rights from Metagaming.
 Some TFT material can still be found by contacting used-game dealers.
 You can also find information at the unofficial Fantasy Trip website.

 No, that's the other Steve Jackson.
 An English writer named Steve Jackson, along with his partner Ian Livingstone, founded Games Workshop and created the Fighting Fantasy series.
 These days, the English Steve Jackson, having sold his interest in Games Workshop, is continuing to work on various projects (you may have seen his Battlecards – it was a trading card game released before Magic: The Gathering).
 The American Steve Jackson, who founded SJ Games, is another person entirely.